 The Allis-Bushnell House is situated on a lovely vest-pocket-sized acre that also includes an annex to the house, a corn crib, and an herb garden planted and maintained by the Garden Club of Madison.
 The house is open on occasion for special Open House Day tours that focus on five intriguing periods in Madison history.
 Tours vividly illustrate both exciting and poignant events that occurred in or near the house and reflect on local, regional, and national moments of importance.
 On these special tours, often guided by costumed reenactors, visitors can enjoy the home's architectural and decorative features as well as the history and contributions of the people who lived here or nearby.
-The house contains period furniture, decoartive arts, and textiles.
-Toys, costumes, and medical, nautical, and agricultural implements are among the extensive holdings in the house.
+The house contains period furniture, decorative arts, and textiles.
+Toys, costumes, and medical implements are among the extensive holdings in the house.
 Nautical and agricultural tools and implements are among the intriguing items on display in the annex.

 In addition, the Madison Historical Society owns and maintains the secluded Smallpox Cemetery, located a short distance from the west bank of the East River in Guilford.
-On occasion, a guided hike to the site are offered at varied times throughout the year.
+Guided hikes to the site are offered at varied times throughout the year.

 The Society offers educational programs and entertainments throughout the year for adults of all ages, elementary school students, members, and visitors.
-The MHS Education Programs include special tours for schoolchildren eager to learn the history and lifeways of people in the eighteenth and nineteenth centuries.
-A history book group meets monthly at Lee's Academy, the Frederick Lee Lectures are offered in the winter months, and varied open houses, receptions, special exhibitions, and conversations with the curator are among the events that help make the MHS a Madison hub.
+The MHS Education Programs include special curriculum-aligned tours for schoolchildren eager to learn the history and lifeways of people in the eighteenth and nineteenth centuries.
+A history book group meets monthly at Lee's Academy; the Frederick Lee Lectures are offered in the winter months; and varied open houses, receptions, special exhibitions, and Conversations with the Curator are among the events that help make the MHS a Madison hub.